atharva253/UNet-ISBI/README.md

 # Unet-Paper-Implementation

-This is the readme for an implemntation of the research paper **U-Net: Convolutional Networks for Biomedical Image Segmentation** by (Olaf Ronneberger, Philipp Fischer, and Thomas Brox).
+In this project, we provide an implementation for the research paper **U-Net: Convolutional Networks for Biomedical Image Segmentation** by (Olaf Ronneberger, Philipp Fischer, and Thomas Brox).

 Please use `Google Colab` to run this code.
 Run the Unet_implementation_final.ipynb

-Implementation by -Saumil Agarwal (2018A7PS0268P), Atharva Anand Joshi (2018A3PS0515P), Aayush Singhal (2018A1PS0047P)

 ## Table of contents

 - Import all the required libraries

-- Defining directories
+- Define the directories

-- Preprocessing Data -
+- Data Preprocessing:
-  - Basic Augmentation
+  - Normal Augmentation
-  - Overlap Tile
+  - Overlap Tile Strategy
-  - Perform elastic transformation
+  - Gaussian Elastic Transformation
-  - Cropping labels to dimension (388,388)
+  - Label Cropping to dimension (388,388)

-- Importing training and validation data
+- Import training and validation data

 - Unet Model Architecture

+- Train the model:

-- The Training part:
+- Plots

-- Plots: We'll be plotting two graphs:

 ## Downloading the dataset
-Please download these in a different folders
+Please download these in different folders:
 Images of Original Dataset can be found at the link - https://drive.google.com/drive/folders/1NMFq87ftuRZ-xQJs8HbuiVwIDdZNBetu?usp=sharing

 Labels of Original Dataset can be found at the link - https://drive.google.com/drive/folders/1NKZpXN49HgWWopM5MOzE48EG3L0jVJFI?usp=sharing